adewealthgit/aws-intro-demo/README.md

    3. ssh -i terraform/modules/ec2/.ssh/vm_id_rsa ubuntu@IP-NUMBER-HERE
 8. Finally destroy the infra using ```terraform destroy``` command.
 Check manually also using Portal that terraform destroyed all resources. **NOTE**: It is utterly important that you always destroy your infrastructure when you don't need it anymore - otherwise the infra will generate costs to you or to your unit.

+The official demo is over.
+Next you could do the equivalent [aws-intro-cloudformation-demo](https://github.com/tieto-pc/aws-intro-cloudformation-demo) that uses CloudFormation.
+Then compare the Terraform and CloudFormation code and also the workflows.
+Reflect the two tools - which pros and cons they have when compared to each other?
+Which one would you like to start using?
+And why?

 # Demonstration Manuscript for Windows Users